-- > The Proposed Development will facilitate capturing renewable energy potential in this area as well as delivering wider social and economic benefits. - > The Proposed Development will deliver nationally important network and grid infrastructure required to deliver the Government's legally binding targets for net zero emissions and renewable energy electricity generation targets and policy objectives. - > The Proposed Development will be delivered in such a way that it is environmentally acceptable and will include a co-ordinated scheme of environmental mitigation to ensure the long-term protection of the local and wider environment and to deliver development which is sustainable.
+- > The Proposed Development will facilitate capturing renewable energy potential as well as delivering wider social and economic benefits. - The Proposed Development is a critical reinforcement of the transmission network to connect consented wind development and increase transmission capacity overall to ensure transmission across the UK, and security of supply and to deliver electricity UK wide. - The Proposed Development will deliver nationally important network and grid infrastructure required to deliver the Government's legally binding targets for Net Zero emissions and renewable energy electricity generation targets and policy objectives. - The Proposed Development will be delivered in such a way that it is environmentally acceptable and will include a co-ordinated scheme of environmental mitigation to ensure the long-term protection of the local and wider environment and to deliver development which is sustainable.

-1.7 Structure of Planning Statement
+1.7 Structure of Statement